 Best Mesh Muzzle

 An alternative style of muzzle are mesh muzzles.
 Your dog may find this more comfortable, constructed from breathable nylon mesh rather than a strap.
-Available in sizes S to L, this muzzle is best suited for small and medium sized dogs.
+Available in sizes XS to XL, this muzzle is suited for a wide range of dogs, except for short-nosed dogs.
+A guide is provided to choose the right size muzzle for your dog.

 Best Silicone Basket Muzzle